Spain to stress test banks again, focus on seven

 The rest of the entities will have nine months, starting in October, to raise the capital and de Guindos said it could not be ruled out that some of them get the cash directly from the EU funds in order to try to break the vicious link between bank risk and sovereign risk.

 "This possibility is absolutely open to Spain if there is progress in the next few months (on a banking union).
-The process of recapitalization is not instantaneous," he said.
+The process of recapitalisation is not instantaneous," he said.

 (Editing by Fiona Ortiz and Louise Ireland)